 - Pair with soft rugs or poufs to soften the space visually.

-Nesting tables prove that flexibility doesn’t mean boring design—it means having choice with purpose.
+Nesting tables prove that flexibility doesn’t have to mean boring design.
+It means having choices with purpose, much like the pieces in these cozy small camper living room ideas.

 7. Drop-Leaf Countertops for Flexible Kitchen Space

 If your RV kitchen feels cramped, drop-leaf countertops can instantly expand your prep area.
-When folded up, they disappear neatly, keeping your walkway clear.
+When folded up, they disappear neatly and keep your walkway clear.
+I keep coming back to this one because it solves a real, daily frustration without taking up any permanent room.

 Key Design Elements